 Eduardo joined Watsi on February 11th, 2016.
 Six years ago, Eduardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eduardo's most recent donation supported Kyin, a retired teacher from Burma, to fund heart surgery.
+Eduardo's most recent donation supported Haisam, an adorable toddler from Tanzania, to fund clubfoot repair surgery.

 Kyin is a 69-year-old retired teacher who lives with her 31-year-old son and 39-year-old daughter-in-law in Yangon, Burma.
 As a retired teacher since 2010, Kyin receives 140,000 kyat (approx. 140 USD) per month as part of her pension.
 She now volunteers as a teacher at a monastic school.
 Both her son and daughter-in-law work for a company.
 Kyin has another son who was paralysed in a workplace accident.
 He used to live with Kyin, but when her health deteriorated and she could no longer care for him, he was moved to a social care centre in Yangon.
 One day, in March 2016, Kyin was teaching at the monastic school, when suddenly she fainted.
 A medical emergency team then attended to her.
 When she felt better, a doctor told her that she might have a heart condition and advised her to see a heart specialist.
 One month after the incident, she went to a cardiologist at North Okkalapa General Hospital.
 There, she received an X-ray and an echocardiogram (echo).
 After checking her results, the doctor told her that she has a heart problem and that she can die if she does not receive appropriate treatment.
 The doctor prescribed her medication for her heart and told her that she will need to receive surgery if her health deteriorates.
 Six months ago, when Kyin received another echo and the doctor told her that she needs to receive surgery right away.
 However, her family could not afford to pay for her surgery.
 Therefore, the doctor said that he would help find them an organization that could help with paying for her surgery and medication.
 Currently, Kyin is unable to sleep well at night on her back and she needs to sleep propped up.
 She often feels tired and has shortness of breath.